flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 ### Common Use Cases

 - Top of descent circle, to display the exact point on the lateral path when to start a descent into a specific fix.
-- ILS localizer extension line, to easier identify where the localizer beam should be in extension from the runway
+- ILS localizer extension line, to easier identify where the localizer beam should be in extension from the runway.
-- VOR intercepting
+- VOR intercepting.
-- Go Around procedure aid
+- Go Around procedure aid.

 ### Examples of FIX INFO Intercept Waypoints